 Now, one key trick to enchiladas is to toast the tortillas first.
 There are different ways to do this, and most often they are fried.
 But I just use olive oil in a mister, and give them a little toast in a pan.
 This step is important though because otherwise, the tortillas just rip when you assemble the enchiladas.
 So, just a quick little toast on the stove top makes it so they keep their integrity to become an actual enchilada.

 So that’s it folks!
-Delicious enchiladas for something new to try, and cheers to the New Year. …Goodbye 2016.
+Delicious Spinach and Feta Enchiladas for something new to try, and cheers to the New Year. …Goodbye 2016.
 It was sure something.

 - 1/4 cup very finely diced onion